Golden State Workers Compensation Frequently Asked Questions

-A. The skilled work comp attorneys at Oakland Workers’ Compensation Attorney Group know it can be difficult to determine whether or not you are covered by work comp.
+A. The skilled workers comp attorney at Golden State Workers Compensation know it can be difficult to determine whether or not you are covered by work comp.
 Typically, two main factors determine your eligibility for work comp: whether or not you were employed at the time of the accident and whether or not your injury occurred “within the scope of employment.”
 Please keep in mind, these two factors do not guarantee coverage.
 If you were intoxicated or intentionally harmed yourself while at work, you may not be eligible to receive workers’ compensation benefits.
-Contact a knowledgeable work comp lawyer at Oakland Workers’ Compensation Attorney Group to find out if you are eligible to pursue work comp benefits.
+Contact a knowledgeable work comp lawyer at Golden State Workers Compensation to find out if you are eligible to pursue work comp benefits.

 Q. I was injured while on the road for work.
 Can I collect work comp benefits if I wasn’t at the office when injured?